brentengelbrecht/island-problem-castaways-variation/README.md

 In this variation, certain islands have one or more people stranded on them.
 The goal is to visit only those islands that have at lease one castaway on them, and so determine the minimum number of stops required.

-- There could be multiple castaways on a paticular island
+- There could be multiple castaways on a particular island
 - Certain islands could have no castaways
 - Islands are located vertically or horizontally, not diagonally